splunk/public-o11y-docs/admin/user-mgmt/roles-and-capabilities-about.rst

     - An admin user has full privileges across Splunk Observability Cloud.
   * - subscription usage and power user
     - All the capabilities of a power user, plus the ability to view the Subscription useage pages for the org.
-  * - read-only and subscription usage
+  * - read_only and subscription usage
     - All the capabilities of a read-only user, plus the ability to view the Subscription useage pages for the org.